Network Development and Skill Building of Agriculture Service Providers for an Inclusive and Food Secure New Hampshire

 Farmers, the UNH Beginning Farmer training course, and agriculture service providers have expressed a desire for a single spot to get information germane to their diverse needs.
 In improving cultural proficiency among a farmer audience, many organizations that work directly with farmers do not know where or how to start (as demonstrated during key informant interviews.)
 While organizations are unsure how to proceed with incorporating DEI into their work, granting agencies such as Northeast SARE and the NH Charitable Foundation have asked grantees to include DEI goals in request for proposals.
 Organizations must address how they are advancing racial equity and social justice in proposed projects.

-Proposed Solution: To create a cohesive network, year one will focus on a team and relationship building across industries and organizations.
-Commitment to equity, inclusion and diversity on behalf of all participants will be incorporated into goals.
-A digital ‘office hours’ will help create a cohesive and inclusive network easily available to all farmers.
+Proposed Solution: To create a cohesive network, year one focused on team and relationship building across industries and organizations.
+Commitment to equity, inclusion and diversity on behalf of all participants was incorporated into each call, and a set of community agreements was developed and shared.

 Rosset, Peter.
 Development, 2008, 51(4), (460–463).
 2008 Society for International Development (7) (PDF) Food Sovereignty and the Contemporary Food Crisis.